 St. Pauli & the Reeperbahn

 This is the entertainment district of Hamburg — filled with dozens of nightclubs, bars, restaurants and live music venues.
 The area is also home to one of Hamburg’s football clubs (FC St. Pauli) and the city’s red-light district.

 The beautiful St. Michaelis Church, commonly referred to as the Michel, has been rebuilt three times since 1641.
 As well as being a breathtaking example of German architecture, the Church is also home to the “HamburgHIStory”, a multimedia presentation of Hamburg’s past, on a five-metre panoramic screen.

-Hamburg’s famous fish market opens to the public every Sunday since 1703 where locally caught fish is sold by fishermen.
+Hamburg’s famous fish market has been opening its doors to the public every Sunday since 1703.
+Local fishermen sell their freshly caught fish here.

 Hamburg has a wide range of services that make daily life as easy as it is exciting.

 Download the car2go mobile app to find and drive a car anywhere in the city — whenever you need it.

 Lieferando brings meals from local restaurants of the city right to your door — perfect if you don’t want to cook after a long day at work.

 Hamburg is full of busy professionals who struggle to find the time to clean or do the laundry.
 Luckily, Jonny Fresh collects laundry from homes around the city, and delivers it the next day - clean and pressed.
 Helpling is another cleaning service that offers both one-time cleaning of your rental apartment for €15 per hour or weekly/bi-weekly cleaning for €12.90 per hour.

 Stay in shape or work on your summer body in one of the Fitness First gyms.
 They offer a relatively cheap membership fee as well as modern fitness equipment and a variety of classes taught by professional fitness coaches.